 He soon took up a relationship with a bohemian, bisexual photographer named Margrethe Mather, and the two of them became photographic partners for more than a decade.
 Years later, even after they were no longer in contact, Edward referred to Margrethe as the most significant influence on his life.

 Edward eventually opened his own photography studio, and as his wife had more sons, he began to become more involved in the California cultural scene.
 Two of these were Roubaix Richey and Tina Modotti.
 Richey and Modotti were a couple, but unmarried.
-However, they pretended to be married for Richey’s family.
+However, they pretended to be married to Richey’s family.
 Edward eventually began an intimate relationship with Modotti, which Richey knew about.
 Richey continued to be friends with Edward, and they even shared a photography studio together in Mexico for a time.

 Edward’s reputation grew as he collaborated with more photographers and experimented with different photographic styles.
 He began being viewed as an artistic photographer, and his work moved from commercial photography to exhibits of his work.
 He had many pieces published, as well.
 Exhibits within his lifetime, during his period of active work, were more common for him than for many other contemporary photographers.
 Edward took more than 1,000 photographs over the course of his career.